Deductive Beam Search: Decoding Deducible Rationale for Chain-of-Thought Reasoning: Abstract

 \section{Abstract}

 Recent advancements have significantly augmented the reasoning capabilities of Large Language Models (LLMs) through various methodologies, especially chain-of-thought (CoT) reasoning.
-However, previous methods fail to address reasoning errors in intermediate steps, leading to accumulative errors.
+However, previous methods often struggle to address reasoning errors in intermediate steps, which can lead to accumulative errors.
 In this paper, we propose \textbf{Deductive Beam Search} (DBS), which seamlessly integrates CoT and deductive reasoning with step-wise beam search for LLMs.
 Our approach deploys a verifier, verifying the deducibility of a reasoning step and its premises, thus alleviating the error accumulation.
 Furthermore, we introduce a scalable and labor-free data construction method to amplify our model's verification capabilities.
 Extensive experiments demonstrate that our approach significantly enhances the base performance of LLMs of various scales (7B, 13B, 70B, and ChatGPT) across 8 reasoning datasets from 3 diverse reasoning genres, including arithmetic, commonsense, and symbolic.
-Moreover, our analysis proves DBS's capability of detecting diverse and subtle reasoning errors and robustness on different model scales\footnote{Code is available at \url{https://github.com/OSU-NLP-Group/Deductive-Beam-Search}.}.
+Moreover, our analysis proves DBS's capability of detecting diverse and subtle reasoning errors and robustness on different model scales.
+Data and codes are released at \url{https://github.com/OSU-NLP-Group/Deductive-Beam-Search}.